 Me: Very, very seriously.

-Due mainly to the intellectual achievements of Galileo and Newton, the Age of Enlightenment (Reason) begins in western Europe, with coffeehouse and salon thinkers (philosophers) challenging the authority of the Church and promoting reason and individualism.
+Due to the intellectual achievements of diverse personalities, like Galileo and Newton, the Age of Enlightenment (Reason) begins in western Europe, with coffeehouse and salon thinkers (philosophers) challenging the authority of the Church and government and promoting reason and individualism.

-First coffeehouse opens in Paris.
 King Louis XIV is presented with a coffee tree from the Dutch.
 It is believed that sugar was first used to supplement coffee in his court.
-(1686 C.E.?)

-The Dutch smuggle a coffee plant out of the Arab port of Mocha and become the first to transport and cultivate coffee commercially.
+The Dutch Pieter van der Broeck smuggles a coffee plant out of the Arab port of Mocha and become the first to transport and cultivate coffee commercially.

 18th century